tongnie/tongnie.github.io/_pages/about.md

 - 📢 Oct.
 2024: Our paper on MLP-Mixer for traffic forecasting was accepted at IEEE TITS! 🎉
 - 📢 Sep.
 2024: Our paper on spatiotemporal implicit neural representations was accepted at Transportation Research Part C! 🎉
 - 📢 Aug.
 2024: I have attended KDD'24 at Barcelona and TRC-30 at Crete.
 We have a wonderful travel and enjoy sharing our research with the community!
+- 📢 July.
+2024: Our paper on low-rank channel adaptation was accepted by CIKM 2024 (≈ 23% acceptance rate)!
+- 📢 May.
+2024: Our ImputeFormer was accepted by KDD 2024 (≈ 20% acceptance rate) by oral presentation! 🎉🎉

 </div>